Updated 3 December 2018

 You can buy the G85/G80 as body only, or with Panasonic’s sharp (though slow) 12-60 f/3.5-f/5.6 kit zoom lens.
 I’d get the 12-60 as it’s excellent value as part of the kit.
 You could add a fast prime lens like the 42.5mm f/1.7 – or get the body and the premium 12-35 f/2.8 zoom – if you need to shoot in low light.

 In some ways this mirrorless camera combines the best features of camcorders and SLRs.
 Like a camcorder, it has an articulating screen, excellent image stabilisation and an eye-level viewfinder.
 But the MFT sensor and interchangeable lenses give it much more creative potential.
-After testing it for a fortnight I’ve bought one myself.
+I’ve been using one as my main camera for over a year and I’m very satisfied with it.